Effective algorithm of analysis of integrability via the Ziglin's method: Effective algorithm of application of the Ziglin's method.

-Summing up, let us formulate the \textbf{effective algorithm} of analysis of integrability via the Ziglin's method. \begin{enumerate} \item Write down (analytically) the system of equations (\ref{bigsyst}) not fixing the particular solution. \item Choose a bounded domain in $\mathbb{C}$ and a finite grid of points in it with a distinguished point $t_0$. \item For each point choose a loop going around only it and starting at $t_0$.
+Summing up, let us formulate the \textbf{effective algorithm} of analysis of integrability via the Ziglin's method. \begin{enumerate} \item[i.]
+Write down (analytically) the system of equations (\ref{bigsyst}) not fixing the particular solution. \item[ii.]
+Choose a bounded domain in $\mathbb{C}$ and a finite grid of points in it with a distinguished point $t_0$. \item[iii.]
+For each point choose a loop going around only it and starting at $t_0$.
 Integrate numerically the system (\ref{bigsyst}) along this loop taking $\Xi(t_0) = id$ as the initial conditions.
-Three cases are possible: \begin{itemize} \item[i.] $x$ and $\Xi$ returned to initial values -- this point gives a trivial transformation from the monodromy group. \item[ii.]
+Three cases are possible: \begin{itemize} \item[1.] $x$ and $\Xi$ returned to initial values -- this point gives a trivial transformation from the monodromy group. \item[2.]
 The value of $x$ did not return to the initial values (within a given precision) -- continue integrating around this loop.
-If $x$ does not return to the initial values after a sufficiently large number of loops, one needs to analyze the density of the trajectory in the phase space. \item[iii.]
-The values of $x$ returned to the initial values after a finite number of loops, but of $\Xi$ did not -- store the matrix $\Xi$, it is one of the generators of the monodromy group. \end{itemize} \item Compute the pairwise commutators of all the matrices obtained in 3.iii.
-If there are non-vanishing commutators make a conclusion about non-integrability; if not choose another initial value of $x(t_0)$ in step 3. \end{enumerate}
+If $x$ does not return to the initial values after a sufficiently large number of loops, analyze the density of the trajectory in the phase space (related to the Painlev\'e property). \item[3.]
+The values of $x$ returned to the initial values after a finite number of loops, but of $\Xi$ did not -- store the matrix $\Xi$, it is one of the generators of the monodromy group. \end{itemize} \item[iv.]
+Compute the pairwise commutators of all the matrices obtained in iii.3.
+If there are non-vanishing commutators make a conclusion about non-integrability; if not choose another initial value of $x(t_0) = x_0$ in step iii. \end{enumerate}